 audio tag.
 This tags has four main attributes, with the most important being the source of your audio file, the

-The inside of the opening and closing tags can be used to display a message to the user in case the audio failed to embed.
+You can display a message to the user in case the audio file failed to embed inside the opening and closing tags.

 <audio src="music.mp3">This browser does not support this tag.</audio>

-controls attribute displays typical controls like play, pause and volume.
+controls attribute displays basic controls like play, pause and volume.
 The

-autoplay attribute will cause the audio to play automatically.
-Because this doesn't require any user input, only use
+autoplay attribute will make the audio to play automatically.

-autoplay in situations where it makes sense!
-If you would like the audio file to loop, add the
+If you would like the audio file to loop endlessly, add the

 <audio src="music.mp3" controls autoplay loop>This browser does not support this tag.</audio>